-OCD-DRU will provide assistance to Subrecipients for the actual costs needed to implement the RLSB.
-OCD-DRU will determine the amount to award each of the Subrecipients based on an assessment of capacity and the anticipated demand from impacted businesses in the region(s) targeted by each of the Subrecipients.
-It is likely that each Subrecipient will be awarded a different amount by the RLSB.
+OCD will provide assistance to Subrecipients for the actual costs needed to implement the SBL.
+OCD will determine the amount to award each of the Subrecipients based on an assessment of capacity and the anticipated demand from impacted businesses in the region(s) targeted by each of the Subrecipients.
+It is likely that each Subrecipient will be awarded a different amount by the SBL.

-Furthermore, it is the aim of OCD-DRU to ensure as much program funding as possible is issued in the form of assistance to impacted small businesses, however the state understands it is time-consuming and labor-intensive to implement this program.
+Furthermore, it is the aim of OCD to ensure as much program funding as possible is issued in the form of assistance to impacted small businesses.

-Therefore, each Subrecipient will be required to submit an implementation budget to OCD-DRU for approval prior to incurring costs included in the budget.
-OCD-DRU will review each budget for reasonableness.
-Budgets are subject to the following caps:
+Therefore, each Subrecipient will be required to submit an implementation budget to OCD for approval prior to incurring costs included in the budget.
+OCD will review each budget for reasonableness.